 The market starts early so if you’re staying in another city make sure to plan your drive time, get to the market early, then enjoy breakfast after your shopping.
 Au Chineur is a great spot to try.

 The next spot on our day trip was Gordes, just a short drive from L’isle-Sur-La-Sorgue.
 Ranked consistently as one of the most beautiful villages in France, this white stone ancient village overlooking the Luberon Valley is breathtaking.
-Arriving in the village and finding a place to park can be a but tricky with various tour buses trying to make their way in as well, but once you ascend towards the village by foot, the crowds disperse and you can enjoy the strolling through the beautiful village of Gordes without dodging too many cameras.
+Arriving in the village and finding a place to park can be a bit tricky with various tour buses trying to make their way in as well, but once you ascend towards the village by foot, the crowds disperse and you can enjoy strolling through the beautiful village of Gordes without dodging too many cameras.

-Gordes has sheltered many a famous artist, and is renowned as a summer retreat for artists, businessmen and politicians, making the price of real estate significantly more elevated than its neighboring villages.
+Gordes has sheltered many famous artists, and is renowned as a summer retreat for artists, businessmen and politicians, making the price of real estate significantly more elevated than its neighboring villages.
 With numerous cultural events throughout summer, it is worth the visit despite the crowds.
 The boutiques lining the village are fun to peruse and a must stop on the way out is the Senanque Abbey.

 The abbey of Senanque was founded in 1148 by Cistercian monks from Mazan in Ardeche.
 The monastery was built to provide all the necessary things: water, mill, garden, bakery, and various occupations in order that monks did not have to go outside of the grounds, which is not beneficial for their souls.
 Monks still live here harvesting and cultivating lavender as their occupation.